DIDSR/calzone/paper/paper.md

 # Other features
 ## Confidence intervals

-In addition to point estimates of calibration performance, `calzone` also provides bootstrapping to calculate the confidence intervals of the metrics.
+In addition to point estimates of calibration performance, `calzone` also provides functionality to compute confidence intervals for all metrics.
+For most metrics, this is computed through bootstrapping.
 The user can specify the number of bootstrap samples and the confidence level.
 ```python
 from calzone.metrics import CalibrationMetrics